 You get to practice medicine and utilize your talents and skills where they are most needed.
 In the altruistic spirit of the medical profession, this move is both gratifying and rewarding.
 The truth is that close to sixty million Americans cannot access healthcare services easily.
 They have to drive for tens of miles just to see a doctor.

-The implication of this is that emergencies and potentially life-threatening illnesses cannot be addressed in a timely manner.
+The implication is that emergencies and potentially life-threatening illnesses cannot be addressed in a timely manner.
 Rural communities especially suffer from a lack of specialized health care.
-Certain issues, such as mental health and reproductive health services, are rarely if ever, addressed in such communities.
-Applying your skills and knowledge in a rural setting will make a significant difference for entire communities.
+Certain issues, such as mental health and reproductive health services, are rarely, if ever, addressed in such communities.
+Applying your skills and knowledge in a rural setting will significantly impact entire communities.

-Another advantage of practicing in a rural setting is the reduced instances of fatigue and burnout.
-Away from the city’s hustle and bustle, rural settings have the natural, fresh air and wide-open spaces that are a favorite for outdoor enthusiasts.
+Another advantage of practicing in a rural setting is reduced fatigue and burnout.
+Away from the city’s hustle and bustle, rural settings have the natural, fresh air and wide-open spaces that are favorites for outdoor enthusiasts.
 Rural communities provide opportunities for outdoor activities that are lacking in urban areas.
-Although the workload is constant, the pace of life is slow and less frantic than is the case in urban areas.
+Although the workload is constant, the pace of life is slow and less frantic than in urban areas.

 As medical graduates, we are more likely to advance and develop our skills and techniques in a rural setting.
-Since you are often the only physician for miles around, you get to experience a wide variety of medical cases.
-This will no doubt increase confidence in your abilities, making you more proficient.
+Since you are often the only physician for miles, you experience various medical cases.
+This will undoubtedly increase confidence in your abilities, making you more proficient.

 Rural Medicine: The Reality

 Rural doctors are also expected to be more flexible with their time and resources.
-Since you are often operating under limited resources, you must be creative enough to make do with what is available.
-In addition to your medical training, it is also essential to learn the customs and norms that are peculiar to the community.
+Since you often operate under limited resources, you must be creative enough to make do with what is available.
+In addition to your medical training, learning the customs and norms peculiar to the community is essential.
 This will go a long way in easing relations between you and your patients.